 - A. Program compliance shall be monitored by on-site visits conducted by or authorized by DPS to ensure effective oversight of funded programs.
 The Area Consultant or DPS designee shall: - 1.
-Provide oversight of newly funded programs as follows: - Facilitate orientation to program staff of the DPS JCPC operational policies and procedures within the first 30 days of the program's approval for funding by completing the New Program Manager Orientation Form (Form JCPC/OM 006); - Provide and document follow-up on-site visit(s) to review program implementation and provide technical assistance as needed and/or upon request; and - c.
-Conduct an on-site monitoring within the first year of DPS JCPC-funded program operation to review compliance with operational, programming, and fiscal control standards of operation.
+Provide oversight of newly funded programs as follows: - a.
+Facilitate orientation to program staff of the DPS JCPC and Community Programs Funded Programs Minimum Standards within the first 30 days of the program's approval for funding by completing the New Program Manager Orientation Form (Form JCPC/OM 006); - b.
+Provide and document follow-up on-site visit(s) to review program implementation and provide technical assistance as needed and/or upon request; and

+- c.
+Conduct an on-site monitoring within the first year of program operation to review compliance with operational, programming, and fiscal control standards of operation.
 During the monitoring, a review of no less than six (6) active and no less than six (6) terminated client records (randomly selected) will be reviewed for compliance.
-(If the program has less than six (6) records in either category, a review of all records in that category will be conducted.)
-The Area Consultant or DPS designee will complete;
+If the program has less than six (6) records in either category, a review of all records in that category will be conducted.
+The Area Consultant or DPS designee will complete; - i.

-- i.
 The Monitoring Review Report for All Programs (Form JCPC/OM 003), - ii.
 Fiscal Review Worksheet (Form JCPC/OM 003c); and - iii.
 The Monitoring Review Report Supplement (Forms JCPC/OM 003d JCPC/OM 003n) that is specific to the program type being monitored.

-NOTE: The Area Consultant or DPS designee will require the program to complete and submit the Financial Matters Worksheet (Form JCPC/OM 003b) prior to the scheduled on-site monitoring.
+NOTE: The Area Consultant, or DPS designee, will require the program to complete and submit to DPS the Financial Matters Worksheet (Form JCPC/OM 003b) prior to the scheduled on-site monitoring.

-- 2. Provide oversight of continuous funded programs as follows: - a.
-Conduct an on-site monitoring of DPS JCPC-funded program operation to review compliance with operational, programming, and fiscal control standards of operation every three (3) years, at a minimum, after the initial on-site monitoring, or as requested by the JCPC, the program, the county government, or DPS.
+- 2. Provide oversight of continuously funded programs as follows: - a.
+Conduct an on-site monitoring of program operation to review compliance with operational, programming, and fiscal control standards of operation every three (3) years, at a minimum, after the initial on-site monitoring, or as requested by the JCPC, the program, the county government, or DPS.
 During the monitoring, a review of no less than six (6) active and no less than six (6) terminated client records (randomly selected) will be reviewed for compliance.
-(If the program has less than six (6) records in either category, a review of all records will be conducted.)
+If the program has less than six (6) records in either category, a review of all records will be conducted.)
 The Area Consultant or DPS Designee will complete: - i.
 The Monitoring Review Report for All Programs (Form JCPC/OM 003); - ii.
-The Fiscal Review Worksheet (Form JCPC/OM 003c); and - iii.The Monitoring Review Report Supplement (Forms JCPC/OM 003d JCPC/OM 003n) that is specific to the program type being monitored;

-NOTE: The Area Consultant will require the program to complete and submit the Financial Matters Worksheet (Form JCPC/OM 003b) prior to the scheduled on-site monitoring.

-- b.
-If no program standards are found to be out of compliance, the Area consultant or DPS Designee will provide a written response to the program and JCPC within 45 calendar days of the conclusion of the monitoring. - Record Maintenance Requirements: All monitoring reports and forms used to conduct the monitoring visit will be maintained on file in the Area Office in adherence with the DPS record retention guidelines.
+The Fiscal Review Worksheet (Form JCPC/OM 003c); and - iii.
+The Monitoring Review Report Supplement (Forms JCPC/OM 003d JCPC/OM 003n) that is specific to the program type being monitored; - NOTE: The Area Consultant, or DPS designee, will require the program will complete and submit to DPS the Financial Matters Worksheet (Form JCPC/OM 003b) prior to the scheduled on-site monitoring. - b.
+The Area Consultant, or DPS Designee, will provide a written response to the program and JCPC within 45 calendar days of the conclusion of the monitoring. - Record Maintenance Requirements: All monitoring reports and forms used to conduct the monitoring visit will be maintained on file in the DPS Area Office in adherence with the DPS record retention guidelines.